-Though performance reviews often coincide with pay raises and benefit reviews, Atlassian, an Australian based software company, put a new spin on annual performance reviews by knocking annual out of the equation and not offering a pay raise each time.
+Though performance reviews often coincide with pay raises and benefits reviews, Atlassian, an Australian-based software company, put a new spin on annual performance reviews by knocking annual out of the equation and not offering a pay raise each time.
 Atlassian says this approach helps employees improve their skills throughout the year and avoids leaving workers feeling demoralized and stepped on by supervisors conducting the reviews.
 Consistency is key for positive work environments and effective task completion.

-Every company has their own way of taking care of performance reviews.
+Every company has its own way of taking care of performance reviews.
 SuccessFactors provides a list of the most important tasks to cover within a review for the most effective results:

 - Align each employee’s daily tasks with the company’s morals and strategies